 Our song locked up in us, never sung and never heard.
 Hidden away because we are afraid it isn’t good enough or it won’t make us enough money.
 This should not be the case.

 Men and women of God need to live knowing that we are not meant to do this life on our own.
-We must know that our purpose and fulfillment come from being about the Father’s business and He will help us through.
+We must know that our purpose and fulfillment come from being about the Father’s business and He will help us through the storms of life.
 Our song and joy come from the Lord.
 And so too our provisions come from the Lord.

 When we step out of our everyday routine and use our talent for the purpose that has been placed in us it may seem unnatural at first.
 Yet the feeling of fulfillment will be so worth it.